betsee/betse/README.rst

 BETSEE_ (\ **BETSE E**\ nvironment) is the official open-source cross-platform graphical user interface (GUI) for BETSE.
-BETSEE_ wraps the low-level command-line interface (CLI) bundled with BETSE in a high-level interactive modelling environment optimized for both new and advanced users alike.
+BETSEE_ wraps the low-level command-line interface (CLI) implemented by BETSE within a high-level interactive modelling environment designed for new and advanced users alike.

 Like BETSE, BETSEE_ is `portably implemented <BETSEE codebase_>`__ in `Python 3`_ and `permissively distributed <License_>`__ under the `BSD 2-clause